Point Lookout: a free weekly publication of Chaco Canyon Consulting

 If our partners sense what we're doing, hedging can further lower the overall level of trust.
 It increases the cost and complexity of internal negotiations, and lengthens them, too.
 Many so-called "control procedures" are actually hedges against feared outcomes whose organizational costs are often less than the cost of the control procedures.

 Sometimes we appreciate what we do have more when we consider the consequences of not having it at all.
 Are you trusted?
 Do you trust enough?
-First in this series Go to top Top Next issue: Deliver the Headline First Next Issue
+The High Cost of Low Trust: I First issue in this series Go to top Top Next issue: Deliver the Headline First Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info